hugolmn/hugolmn.github.io/_posts/2020-06-27-sncf-found-items.md

 ## Monthly found items in french train stations

+We can view found items as a proxy for passenger traffic.
+On this first chart, we can clearly identify a few traffic disruptions:

+- April 2018 to June 2018 : discontinuous strike against project to reform SNCF.
+- December 2019 : strike against pension reform.
+- March 2020 to June 2020 : Covid-19 restrictions.

+We can also observe a peak in July each year, corresponding to summer vacations for most people.

 <iframe height="400" width="100%" frameborder="0" scrolling="no" src="//plotly.com/~hugolmn/21.embed?link=false&autosize=true"></iframe>

 ## 18% of stations represent 80% of found items